 8. Publish a lyric book

 Depending on where you are in your career, you may choose to publish a lyric book for a particular album or your entire catalog.
 You can go do a minimalist approach or you can collaborate with a visual artist to create art for each song.
-This can be sold as a physical book or even a downloadable PDF.
+This can be sold as a physical book at shows and your website as a downloadable PDF.

-The one lyric book I can recall that I personally own is from Aesop Rock who included it free with his album on CD.
+The first lyric book that I personally own is from Aesop Rock who included it free with his album on CD.
 The lyric book is called “The Living Human Curiosity Sideshow” and it was from his 2005 album Fast Cars, Danger, Fire and Knives.
 Because of how dense and abstract his lyrics are, having something to read along in physical form was really cool.

 9. Sell handwritten lyrics in a frame